 Blockchains are an emerging technology that has gained a lot of attention.
 Of course, whenever there is an emerging financial industry, government regulation is sure to follow.
 In the case of cryptocurrency, many governments have taken a hands-off approach, choosing a wait and see attitude while blockchain technology develops.

 This was illustrated when ICOs, a popular way to initially distribute coins, took the cryptocurrency scene by storm.
-This method of fundraising has brought in billions, garnering the attention of governments worldwide.
+As previously mentioned, this method of fundraising has brought in billions, garnering the attention of governments worldwide.
 The United States Securities and Exchange Commission has been monitoring ICOs, making sure basic compliance is being met.
 There has also been a battle over how these tokens should be classified, which will have great implications concerning taxation.

 Other governmental entities have set out to explore the technology to see what it could do for the public sector.
 A prominent complaint about bureaucratic processes is that there is a lot of red tape preventing a positive action.
 Blockchain technology may offer methods to help address inefficiencies in government action.